Jyotirmoy Paul

 Academic Achievements

-• Institute Gold Medal for the best PhD thesis, Centre for Earth Sciences, Indian Institute of Science, 2025
+• Institute medal for the best PhD thesis, Centre for Earth Sciences, Indian Institute of Science, 2025

 • Obtained highest grade in PhD course work (7.1/8) at Centre for Earth Sciences, Indian Institute of Science, 2015 academic year